cheqd/product-docs/tutorials/did-registrar/create-a-did.md

 </details>

-Copy the `didDoc` field from the output
+Copy the `didDoc` field from the output.

 <br>

-## Request Create Operation
+## 4. Request Create Operation

-Use the `/create` to publish the DID
+Use `/create` to publish the DID

 1. Paste the contents of `didDoc` from the previous step in the `didDocument` field of the `/create` api body
     <details>